Technical & Financial Support

 Producer Programs

 Spanning approx. 35,000 acres of rangeland and forest in the Colorado River Basin, we’re working directly with producers to bring back healthy native plant communities and strengthen working lands.
-With over $24 million in NRCS Regional Conservation Partnership Program funding, this landscape-level effort is focused on real, practical improvements that support both the land and the people who rely on it.
+With over $24 million in NRCS Regional Conservation Partnership Program (RCPP) funding, this landscape-level effort is focused on real, practical improvements that support both the land and the people who rely on it.

 Learn more